- The open enrollment period for 2022 coverage runs from November 1, 2021 through January 15, 2022.

 When can I enroll in health insurance in Ohio?

-Open enrollment for 2022 health plans in Ohio will begin November 1, 2021 and continue through January 15, 2022.
+Open enrollment for 2022 health plans in Ohio runs from November 1, 2021 through January 15, 2022.
 In order to have coverage effective January 1, you’ll need to enroll or switch plans by December 15 (enrollments completed between December 16 and January 15 will have coverage effective February 1).

 If you have questions about open enrollment, you can learn more in our comprehensive guide to open enrollment.